cyclimse/scwtui/README.md

 | Serverless Container | ✅    | ✅        | ✅      | ✅    |
 | Registry Namespace   | ✅    | ✅        | ✅      | ❌    |
 | RDB Instance         | ✅    | ✅        | ✅      | ✅    |

+## Troubleshooting

+### IAM Permissions

+If you're using an IAM scoped token, you will need to provide the `ProjectReadyOnly` permission set to your API token.
+This is needed to retrieve the projects in your account, so that all resources can be listed.

+In addition, you will need read permissions for all the products you want to use with `scwtui`.
+For instance, if you want to use this tool with all products, you can use the `AllProductsReadOnly` permission set.